chbeu/chbeu.github.io/content/media/index.md

 She has held academic positions at various institutions, including Assistant Professor at Utrecht University in The Netherlands, Senior Postdoc Researcher at Johannes Kepler University Linz in Austria, Visiting Fellow at the Carnegie Mellon University in the USA, and Assistant Professor at WU Vienna in Austria.

 She authored over 110 publications, including award-winning research papers.
 She has received multiple awards as a best reviewer and outstanding reviewer.
-Furthermore, she is a recipient of the prestigious Elise Richter grant for the project “Fine-grained Culture-aware Music Recommender Systems", funded by the Austrian Science Fund (FWF).
+Furthermore, she is a recipient of the prestigious Elise Richter grant for the project "Fine-grained Culture-aware Music Recommender Systems", funded by the Austrian Science Fund (FWF).
 In this project, she investigated cultural differences in music preferences and developed models and algorithmic approaches for music recommender systems that account for these cultural differences.

 ### Biography for Press in German